medcomdk/ehmi/docs/assets/documents/ecore/ehmiSBDH/index.md

 The EHMI Standard Business Document Header (ehmiSBDH) is a customized version of the PEPPOL SBDH, which again is an extension of the original GS1 SBDH.

-It is developed to serve as an envelope in message and document exchanges, the version for PEPPOL especially focused for wrapping the message/document and handling the metadata realted to it in an eDelivery environment.
+It is developed to serve as an envelope in message and document exchanges, the version for PEPPOL especially for wrapping the message/document and handling the metadata realted to it in an eDelivery environment.

 In relation to EHMI Core: